Summer Intern: An online machine learning system for industrial knowledge acquisition based on graph neural network

 For nearly 170 years, pioneering technologies and the business models developed from them have been the foundation of Siemens‘ success.
 Our central research and development unit, Corporate Technology (CT) plays an important role in this.
 Together with our global network of experts, we are a strategic partner to Siemens’ operative units and provide important services along the entire value chain – from research and development to production and quality assurance, as well as optimized business processes.
 Our support provided to the businesses in their research and development activities is ideally balanced with our own future-oriented research.

 We at Corporate Technology are more than employees: We are actively helping to make people’s lives a little better every day.
 Would you like to be a part of that?
 Then join us.
 We offer you a high level of practical relevance as well as an opportunity to individually contribute your knowledge and your visions around the world.
 Whether you’re helping to develop products for the operating units or working in interdisciplinary projects for the business areas: At Corporate Technology you’ll be working in the heart of Siemens’ technological research together with the best.

+Join our research group located in Berkeley, CA, for a summer internship starting in May 2019.
 The Artificial & Human Intelligence research group offers a stimulating research environment and rewarding career opportunities in proximity to universities, research institutes and start-ups.

+Our Berkeley facility is recognized for providing a stimulating environment for highly talented and self-motivated students.
 You will have the opportunity to test your knowledge in a challenging problem-solving environment.
 You will be encouraged to think out-of-the-box, innovate and find solutions to real-life problems.
 Our team has a strong publication record in leading journals and conferences.